Man’s Best Friend:

 I cannot speak with any authority regarding the more detailed picture explored in the book itself, but that capsule review is certainly sound enough to be able to recognize it when one sees it in action.
 Or at least to recognize it eventually.

-I even once knew someone very much like that.
+I once knew someone very much like that.
 Despite the lady’s obvious intelligence, there was no “there” there.
-It was rather disturbing actually, once you realized it.
+It was rather disturbing actually, once you finally noticed it.
 And that particular individual strung people along so deftly that a lot of them never did realize it.
 Very bright, very talented, enormous personal charm, but there was no “center”.
 This lady could change rôles like most people change shoes.
 But none of the rôles were precisely “her”.
-It was only on those occasions that she chose not to exercise that enormous fund of personal charm that the essential lack of a real “center” became even slightly apparent.
+It was only on those occasions that she chose not to exercise that enormous fund of personal charm that the essential lack of a “center” became even slightly noticable.

 It works almost as well for what we were shown of Sirius Black.